grtcdr/aparato/README.md

-- It isn't recommended to utilize the `main` branch, as the project is still brand new and changes to the API are very likely, instead, you should use the crate provided in [crates.io](https://crates.io/crates/aparato).
+- It isn't recommended to utilize the `main` branch, as the project is still brand new and changes to the API are very likely to happen.
+Instead, you should use the crate provided in [crates.io](https://crates.io/crates/aparato).

 - aparato right now only works on Linux, different operating